 Skip to main content

-1. Defining workflows
+3. Defining workflows

 Workflows are defined in code, using Python functions, which are decorated to indicate their operation type and configuration.
 A function decorated as a workflow is the entry point for a run, and a function decorated as a task is an operation to be executed within the run.
-Workflows can call tasks, tasks can call other tasks, and tasks can also call workflows (initiating a separate run).
+Workflows can call tasks, tasks can call other tasks, and tasks can also call workflows (which will submit a separate run).

 An example